-a) The individual's bipolar II disorder has been in remission for a continuous period of one year during which the individual has been maintained on a stable dose of medication.
+- 1) The individual's bipolar II disorder has been in remission for a continuous period of one year during which the individual has been maintained on a stable dose of medication.
 Any signs or symptoms, if present, do not affect the individual's ability to perform their duties in a safe and predictable manner.
-The Railway's Chief Medical Officer may extend this one year period if there is supporting medical evidence that a longer period is indicated.
+The Railway's Chief Medical Officer may extend this one-year period if there is supporting medical evidence that a longer period is indicated. - 2) If it is recommended that an individual with bipolar II disorder discontinue their medication, they cannot work in a Safety Critical Position until it has been documented that the individual's bipolar II disorder has remained in remission for a continuous period of one year from the time of discontinuation.
+The Railway's Chief Medical Officer may extend this one-year period if there is supporting medical evidence that a longer period is indicated.